balmli/no.almli.thermostat/README.md

 Add a virtual thermostat to a zone with a temperature sensor and it will turn on / off heaters in the same zone.

+Use a door/window sensor in the same zone to automatically turn off the heater on a contact alarm.
+This can be enabled with the 'Turn off if contact alarm' - checkbox in 'Advanced settings'.

 #### Triggers

 - The temperature has changed.